-So, while creating contents is important, creating contents that work is even more important because it generates new traffic and boosts visibility as well as engagements.
-In today's post we will be reviewing an interesting aspect of SEO optimization, which is; how to detect and most importantly how to improve low quality contents on your website.
-But first, let's briefly review why content is indispensable in SEO in 2020.
+So, while creating contents is important, crafting contents that work is even more important because it generates new traffic and boosts visibility as well as engagements.
+In today's post we will be reviewing an interesting aspect of SEO optimization, which is how to detect, and most importantly how to improve low quality contents on your website.
+But first, let's briefly review why content is indispensable in SEO in 2021.

 • Over 65% of search engine users only click on contents on the first or second page on the search engine result page (SERPS).